GenericName1911/SC-Automator/README.md

 Step 8: Run `%CleanUp.bat` to free storage/perform a full reset.

 This is my first project.
 For any errors, feedback, or help, feel free to message me anytime on discord.
 UID: @generic_name_1911

+*This repository is under GNU General Public License Version 3.*